 2. If you want to machine quilt these layers together, you can do that.
-I always get best results when using free motion machine quilting, but most of the time, I don’t do any quilting.
+I always get the best results when using free motion machine quilting, but most of the time, I don’t do any quilting.
 This is such a small piece and fusible fleece was used for the inside.
-I use mine for decoration so they don’t get washed a lot.
+I use mine for decoration so they don't get washed a lot.
 If that were the case, you might want to machine or hand quilt around your appliqués.

 Applying the binding: